axialeaa/DoormatCarpetExtension/README.md

 ***

 ### Getting Started
-Doormat depends on Carpet being installed, and due to the use of `CommandRegistrationCallback`, you will need to download [Fabric API](https://modrinth.com/mod/fabric-api).
-Once you have, simply drag Carpet, Fabric API and Doormat into your Fabric mods folder.
+Once you have downloaded [Carpet](https://github.com/gnembon/fabric-carpet), simply drag Carpet and Doormat into your Fabric mods folder.
 If you're playing on a multiplayer server, you'll need to have these 3 mods installed on both the server and client sides.
 ***

 ### More Extensions